Buying a Lubricant

 Coconut Oil or Coconut Water

 Coconut Oil has become more commonly used as a personal lubricant and is at times even used in its pure form, without additional ingredients.
 Some lubricants combine this ingredient with a water base for a smoother, longer-lasting lubricant.
-Examples on this site include: Coconu Water-based and Coconu Oil-based.
+Examples on this site include: Coconut-oil based lubricants like CocoNu Water-based and CocoNu Oil-based

 - Often all-natural ingredients